krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 ### Output Size Cap

-The current size limit on output generated by the `.list` method is 5MB.
+The current size limit on output generated by the `list` method is 5MB.